-The daily happenings are an ample demonstration and proof of how dangerous a place Kashmir is.
-Years and decades of systematic disenfranchisement and constant bullying have sowed the seeds of anger and aversion so deep into the popular psyche that the situation here remains ever-volatile.
+Years and decades of systematic disenfranchisement and constant bullying have sowed the seeds of anger and aversion so deep into the popular psyche in Kashmir that the situation here remains ever-volatile.
 All it needs is a trigger for the pent-up rage to spill over, out in open, and incinerate everything – the government, its credibility, institutions, and even the lives of the common, ordinary people.
-It has been like this, always.
-As have been those at the helm, oblivious to the brewing tensions on the ground, always complacent that managerial ideas, skills and methods is all that’s needed to run a ‘project’ as complex as Kashmir.
+It has been like this -- always.
+As have been those at the helm -- oblivious to the brewing tensions on the ground, always complacent that managerial ideas, skills and methods is all that’s needed to run a ‘project’ [!] as complex as Kashmir.
 This is why there has never really been any anticipation of what is coming.

-Every time there is an encounter between the militants and the government forces, there is also an outburst of public emotion and anger.
-But its causes even though visibly evident in the mixture of arrogant inaptitude and bad management, are never accounted for.
-Making matters worse is that the political executive seems so seduced by belief and reliance on “managers” that it has lost track of the common people, whose lives and life situations are affected the most by its decisions and methods.
-Besides other inadequacies, our policy-making leadership suffers acute incapacity of thinking with the real lives of the real citizens.
-This is why when faced by public resistance, “their tendency has been to wait it out or offer bagatelles, distractions.”
+Every time there is an outburst of public emotion and anger, its causes even though visibly evident in the mixture of arrogant inaptitude and bad management, are never accounted for.
+Making matters worse is that the political executive seems so seduced by belief and reliance on “managers” that it has lost track of the common people, whose lives and life situations are affected the most by the administrative methods.
+Besides other inadequacies, our policy-making leadership suffers acute incapacity of thinking with the real lives of real citizens.
+This is why when faced with popular resistance, “their tendency has been to wait it out or offer bagatelles, distractions.”

-The current Kashmir unrest goes beyond militancy and regular encounters between them and the state forces.
-And it needs no further reiteration that its causes are far deeper than what the statist discourse centered exclusively around the “hostile neighbor’s provocative meddling” makes it sound and look like.
-The state needs to mind it that no amount of force is going to help.
+It needs no reiteration that causes of popular anger in Kashmir are far deeper than what the statist discourse centered exclusively around the “hostile neighbor’s provocative meddling” makes it sound and look like.
+Mind it, no amount of force is going to help.
 It hasn’t, historically.
 Only thing it does is that it stiffens the resolve of the recipient population to fight back, with whatever they can – even if stones or sticks may not stand chance against the modern high-tech firepower of the state!

 As is evident by the events that have followed since, and are unfolding currently with far more ferocity not only around the North Africa and West Asian regions but even in the Europe and the Americas, makes it clear that ‘success’ in this sort of conflict can easily be the same thing as ‘failure’.